anujp41/SocialApp/README.md

 This screen shows:

-    Form that is very similar to the image-9.jpg (sent by Rene) If creating then the form will be empty and say Edit Me in all the fields If editing then the form will be pre-filled with recipe instructions
+    Form that is very similar to the image-9.jpg (sent by Rene) If creating then the form will be empty and say "Edit Me" in all the fields If editing then the form will be pre-filled with recipe instructions